In Tasmania, A Mission To Rescue 270 Stranded Whales

 "When we start making an effort tomorrow, it will be with an outward-going tide, so that will be in our favor, but obviously tides go up and down so we'll be aiming to make the most of the situation," Deka told ABC.

-A species profile from the Australian government describes the long-finned pilot whale as "highly gregarious, usually travelling in small, socially cohesive groups of around 10–50 individuals, but are also encountered in large herds of several hundred and occasionally of over 1000 individuals."
+A species profile from the Australian government describes the long-finned pilot whale as "highly gregarious, usually [traveling] in small, socially cohesive groups of around 10–50 individuals, but are also encountered in large herds of several hundred and occasionally of over 1000 individuals."

 Unfortunately, the beaching of a large number of whales is not uncommon in the area.

 Tasmania has more whale strandings than any other Australian state, and Macquarie Harbour is one of the most common sites for such events.
-Authorities in Tasmania respond to strandings of whales or dolphins every two to three weeks, Reuters reports.
+Authorities in Tasmania respond to strandings of whales or dolphins every two to three weeks, Reuters reported.

 "Their social groups and strong bonding between the groups causes often all of them to strand," Griffith University whale researcher Olaf Meynecke told the news service.